 It’s an entirely different experience – easy-going and quiet and at your own pace.
 And while I admittedly like the near-solitude, I also think more people should visit the huts in the late fall, when there’s likely to be snow on the ground, ice in the lakes and rivers, and sunsets that turn the sky into sherbet.

 There will also be all the hiking you could ask for, a cozy lodge to return to, and a fire to warm your feet by.

-This year, self-service season at the huts this fall runs from October 23 to December 14 at Flagstaff, Poplar and Stratton Brook Huts.
-At Grand Falls Hut, the self-service season runs from October 9 to January 11, 2018.
+This year, self-service season at the huts this fall runs from October 15 to December 20 at all four huts: Flagstaff, Poplar and Stratton Brook Huts, and Grand Falls Hut.

 Flagstaff Hut happens to be my favorite.
 During warmer months, you can rent kayaks and SUPs and paddle Flagstaff Lake (it’s a nice hut for families, too).
 But even when the weather’s cold and there’s ice forming around the edges of the lake, Flagstaff is still a mighty fine place to be.